loogmaii/Project_2_Mai_Jana/Readme.md

     print(data)
 ```

+<sub>Fig.9 Shows the program that opens the CSV file to store the recorded data

 ![](data.png)

-**Fig.2** Shows the csv file in which we collected the data from the outside of the house
+<sub>Fig.10 Shows the csv file in which we collected the data from the outside of the house

 # Criteria C: Development